tousleshoraires/contact-form-reinerouge/README.md

 All the configuration is available in the administration.
 After activation of the plugin, a new config link will appear in the Contact Form menu.

 The form have to be configured using the _aditionnal settings_ tab in their CF7 edition page.
 Export can be temporaraly disabled if needed.
 Information is [available in the wiki page](https://github.com/tousleshoraires/contact-form-reinerouge/wiki/Configure-a-form-locally).

+## Credits

+This plugin has been developped by [TLH, web-to-store and web agency](https://tousleshoraires.com/).